Make sense of your new hires’ feedback. Learn about Survey Overview, All questions & Trend Drivers.

 Results for each driver in the survey.
 The score is an average of every question you have included in the particular driver

-Employee Net Promoter Score, a proxy for employee loyalty (Read more about it here)
+Employee Net Promoter Score, a proxy for employee advocacy (Read more about it here)

 Participation numbers and latest participant that completed the survey milestone